 PhishingBox offers a template for creating USB (or any local storage) drops that can be placed around selected locations.
 If a target picks up the storage device and loads a .html file and clicks a link that is on the device, then a clicked link action can be recorded.
 USB drops allow you to test your organization's vulnerability to potential device drop attacks.
 Follow the instructions below to configure a USB drop template.

 - Create several aliases or actual emails on your email system with distinguishing names, such as email@example.com, firstname.lastname@example.org, etc. These emails will be used for each location where a USB/CD will be placed.
 We also recommend creating one additional email for testing to ensure the configuration works properly.

-- NOTE: These are not emails for the client, but emails that you are able to receive.
+- NOTE: These are not emails for your targets, but emails that you are able to receive.

 - Import these emails into a Group in PhishingBox.

 - Create a social engineering test with these emails using the template named 'USB-CD-DROP'.
 You can find this template in the template library.
 Make any changes to the template as you see fit.
 When a target clicks on the file in the USB or CD, they will be taken to the landing page just configured.

 - When the emails are received from the test configured in step three, copy the HTML body of the email and place it in a text file with a .html extension and upload the file to a storage device.
 You can name the file whatever you would like, but you need to keep track of where you place each file at the target site.

 - NOTE: A file should be created for each unique email address.
 Each email should be used for a specific location.
 We also recommend creating at least one additional file for testing to ensure the configuration works properly.

 - Place the devices at the desired physical locations.